mlostekk/sparkle/README.md

 No special requirements are needed to build the app.
 The gradle scripts should take care of all dependencies.
 So feel free to use it in [AndroidStudio](https://developer.android.com/studio/index.html) or use

-- `./gradlew build` to build the sources (output is in `android/app/build/outputs/apk`.
-To install it via command line use `adb install`)
+- `./gradlew build` to build the sources (output is in `android/app/build/outputs/apk/debug`.
+To install it via command line use `adb install`.
+Release build does not contain any certificates, so please stick to debug build for now)
 - `./gradlew test` to run the unit tests

 ## General notes